 =====================

-When you “squash” thoughts, kill the ants, are you achieving inner harmony, or are you helpless to an internal game of whack-a-mole?
+When you “squash” thoughts, kill the ants, are you achieving inner harmony, or are you helpless to a never ending internal game of whack-a-mole?
 Can I interest you in inner harmony instead?
 If yes, read the tips below.

 Tip 1: IFS (Internal Family Systems)